sao16b/4n6/_posts/2023-06-27-BelkaCTF_#5_Party_Girl_MISSING_Writeup.md

 The site gives a link describing iCloud acquisition and analysis.
 It says there's only two types of second factors: SMS codes to a phone number linked to an iCloud account, and a code sent to a trusted device.
 That leaves options 1, 2, and 3, but we don't have Maria's phone, so the answers are **1** and **3**.

-### 10. Mystery unveiled (Baby - 150 points) - Can you figure out where the girl is?
+### 10. Mystery unveiled (Baby - 150 points)

+**Prompt**: Can you figure out where the girl is?

 For this step the site linked a database file called `consolidated.db`{: .filepath} that was obtained from the iCloud backup.
 Opening it in DBBrowser for SQLite shows a series of tables.

 ![consolidated.db](/assets/img/2023-06-27_1/10_1.png){: width="300"}

-GeoFences looks promising.
+`GeoFences`{: .filepath} looks promising.
 Maybe I can get a lat/long?
 Browsing the table shows two records with lat/long information and timestamps.
 The most recent entry points to 47.5398556132234, 19.0302273633114.

 ![GeoFences Table](/assets/img/2023-06-27_1/10_2.png){: width="700"}